To open the spring season of the Castello di Rivalta a new exhibition entitled "Around

 one of his most appreciated exhibitions: "Journey to Europe" - grand tour of the optical views.

-Paolo Borroni's work (Voghera, 12 January 1749 - Voghera, 25 August 1819) at the Rivalta Castle suggests the idea of the exhibition “Around Goya in Italy.
+The work of Paolo Borroni (Voghera, 12 January 1749 - Voghera, 25 August 1819) at Rivalta Castle suggests the idea of the exhibition “Around Goya in Italy.
 Paolo Borroni and the others.
 The years of change ".
 The Vogherese won a competition in 1771, organized by the Academy of Parma. in which he classified according to Francisco Goya.
 The path of the exhibition aims to reconstruct, within the spaces frescoed by Borroni himself, the cultural and figurative climate that the young Goya drew on during the years of his Italian stay.

 The artistic path carried out by Borroni, first in Milan and then in Parma, up to the retirement of four years in Rome, from 1772, represents in a certain sense a similar training process carried out backwards compared to the great Spaniard then still misunderstood and unknown.

 Another forgotten master of the end of the century will also be active at the castle of Rivalta, that Filippo Comerio, with whom Borroni alternates in the decoration of the new rooms rearranged by the restructuring commissioned by Giuseppe Landi following the damage suffered by the structure.
 Together, therefore, with the works of these in the same rooms are collected some examples of the works of the many masters, also foreigners, active in those years and decisive for the formation of Paolo Borroni and Francisco Goya during his stay in the eternal city.

 It is intended to constitute a cross-section of the cultural and figurative context of the time, combining the presentation of some previously unpublished works by Milanese authors and young contemporary talents with them from the most varied geographical areas who, with them, had to learn and dialogue.